 The ACCFP is unique in that it offers Fellowships to not only researchers, scientists, and academics but also to professionals directly responsible for decision making and management of climate-sensitive resources.
 The rich mix of perspectives, interests, and responsibilities that characterize ACCFP Fellows and the institutions that support them engenders an engaged community dedicated to building scientific capacity in Africa to manage climate change risks.
 ACCFP projects are directly supporting adaptation decision making, and many program participants collaborate even after their initial ACCFP engagements.

-The next phase of the ACCFP will include additional rounds of 6-to-12-month Fellowship awards as well as intensive adaptation short courses for practitioners and graduate students.
+ACCFP offers its fourth round of Fellowship awards in 2015.
 Day-to-day management of the ACCFP is now led by the ACCFP Secretariat based at the Institute of Resource Assessment at the University of Dar Es Salaam (IRA-UDSM).
 For more information about current Fellowship opportunities, click here.

 Workshop to Assess Needs and Opportunities